Mic92/nixpkgs-review/README.md

 Often, after reviewing a diff on a pull request, you may want to say "This diff looks good to me, approve/merge it provided that there are no package build failures".
-To do so run the following subcommands from within the nix-shell provided by nixpkgs-review
+To do so, run the following subcommands from within the nix-shell provided by nixpkgs-review.

 ```console
 $ nixpkgs-review pr 37242